shandilyaguy247/CSE2005_Operating_Systems/README.md

 In each folder, you will find the code to a particular problem.
 (I've covered almost of the problems that you will be asked to perform in the lab)

 ## Contributing
-Pull requests are welcome.
+Pull requests and any corrections to the codes are welcome.
 For major changes, please open an issue first to discuss what you would like to change.